The Advising Process for HDFS Majors

 - Consult with the adviser at least once a semester to decide on courses, review the accuracy of the audit, check progress towards graduation, and discuss the suitability of other educational opportunities provided by the university.

 * For the University advising policy, refer to the 2005-2006 University Undergraduate Advising Handbook Senate Policy 32-30.

 HDFS Advising Process

 As an HDFS student, you have the primary responsibility for meeting program and degree requirements.
 But help is available.
 Each HDFS student is assigned an academic adviser and a faculty adviser.
-Your academic adviser is available to help you with specific administrative and academic matters such as: requirements for the major, course scheduling, drop/adds, petitions, etc. Your faculty adviser, on the other hand, is a resource when planning your career and/or graduate school goals, and discussing research and teaching possibilities as part of your undergraduate degree program.
+Your academic adviser is available to help you with specific administrative and academic matters such as: requirements for the major, course scheduling, drop/adds, petitions, etc.

 Student Declares HDFS as Major

 See the Academic Adviser for:

 - Transfer credit